Milk-Yan/VARpedia2.0/README.txt

 - Drunk Starlight by septahelix (c) copyright 2019 Licensed under a Creative Commons Attribution Noncommercial Share-Alike  (3.0) license. http://dig.ccmixter.org/files/septahelix/59806
 - Bus Pour Riquewihr by gurdonark (c) copyright 2019 Licensed under a Creative Commons Attribution (3.0) license. http://dig.ccmixter.org/files/gurdonark/59725 Ft: Bluemillenium
 - Ding by Chestnut non-licensed, kindly given by a friend.

+[Images]
+All icons on the buttons have been made by OverCry using the online site (www.piskelapp.com)